d3b4g/leonids/_posts/chainsaw.md

 ##### Initial Foothold:

-After some enumeration and reading about etherum blockchain i was able to determine the service running in 9810/tcp was running.
-Ganache CLI was runnng in that port.
+After some enumeration and reading about etherum blockchain i was able to determine the service running in tcp port 9810 was Ganache CLI.

 > Ganache CLI, part of the Truffle suite of Ethereum development tools, is the command line version of Ganache, your personal blockchain for Ethereum development.

 Ganache CLI uses ethereumjs to simulate full client behavior and make developing Ethereum applications faster, easier, and safer.
 It also includes all popular RPC functions and features (like events) and can be run deterministically to make development a breez.

-To interact with the Ethereum blockchain, i will be using python library w3.py
+To interact with the Ethereum blockchain, i will be using python library web3.py.
+To interact with the Smart Contract, we need:

++ The address of the contract
++ Application Binary Interface of the contract

+###### Building Python Script